Alab-NII/onecommon/README.md

 # Find One In Common!

-Repository for "A Natural Language Corpus of Common Grounding under Continuous and Partially-Observable Context" (Udagawa et al., AAAI 2019) [paper](https://arxiv.org/abs/1907.03399)
+Repository for [A Natural Language Corpus of Common Grounding under Continuous and Partially-Observable Context]((https://arxiv.org/abs/1907.03399)) (Udagawa et al., AAAI 2019)

 # Generating Scenarios